webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ## Energy Storage

 The foundation of the electrical system is the batteries.
 The system is sized large enough (26 kWh / 1020 Ah) to support over 4 full days of energy (5-6 kWh or 234 Ah per day) usuage without any charging or a full week with typical solar of 2-4.5 kWh per day.
 Several hours of engine charging is necessary each week.
+A typical week of energy usage is around 30-40 kWh.

 ### House Bank - 25.6 V Lithium